uppedtrout/Better-config/README.md

 in his temple.
 They were begotten before all ages and dwelt in the blood of KINGU, and MARDUK could not altogether shut them out.
 And they dwell in our country, and alongside our generations, though they may not be seen.
-And this was taught by the priests of Babylon, who charged that these formulae may never be revealed to anyoneDownloaded from www.holybooks.com who is not initiated into our ways, for to do so would be the most frightful error.
+And this was taught by the priests of Babylon, who charged that these formulae may never be revealed to anyone who is not initiated into our ways, for to do so would be the most frightful error.
 Though they dwell beyond the Gate, they may be summoned when MARDUK is not watchful, and sleeps, on those days when he has no power, when the Great Bear hangs